SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/1password-source.md

 ## Authentication

-You need a 1Password API token and your customer specific 1Password domain, for example `events.1password.com`.

-To generate a 1Password API token follow these steps:
+You'll need a 1Password API token and your customer-specific 1Password domain (for example, `events.1password.com`).
+To generate a 1Password API token, follow these steps:
 1. [Sign in](https://start.1password.com/signin) to your 1Password account and click [Integrations](https://my.1password.com/integrations/active) in the sidebar.
-2. Switch to the **Directory** tab (or use [direct link to Directory tab](https://sumologictestingapi.1password.com/integrations/directory)).
+2. Switch to the **Directory** tab (or use [this direct link to the Directory tab](https://sumologictestingapi.1password.com/integrations/directory)).
-3. Go to the **Events Reporting** section and choose the **Sumo Logic** integration.
+3. Go to the **Events Reporting** section and click the **Sumo Logic** integration.
 4. In the **System Name** field, enter the name of your choice (default value `Sumo Logic` should be fine in most cases), then click **Add Integration**.
 5. In the **Set up token** section:
    1. Enter a **Token Name**.
 This can be any string that will help you recognize tokens generated for different environments like production, staging, and dev.
    1. Under **Events to Report**, leave enabled event sources which you want to share using the token.
    1. When you're done, click **Issue Token**.
 6. In the **Save token** section, click the copy icon (next to the token string) to copy it to your clipboard.
 You can also click **Save in 1Password** to store it for your future reference.
 7. Lastly, click **View Integration Details** to see the summary, then click **Learn More** pointing to 1Password App installation manual.